Required Updates to Dam

 (a) Dams must include a device to allow the complete draining of the reservoir unless the Department determines that an outlet works is not feasible for a specific dam.
 At minimum, the device must be sized to pass a minimum of 70% of the highest mean monthly inflow at the site plus the capacity to drain the top 2 feet of reservoir storage below normal pool in 24 hours.

-The Pennsylvania Department of Environmental Protection is requiring that updates be made to the outlet works of Lake Heron dam, but the cost of $225,000 is well outside the Conservancy's operating budget.
+The Pennsylvania Department of Environmental Protection is requiring that updates be made to the outlet works of Lake Heron dam, but the cost of more than $500,000 is well outside the Conservancy's operating budget.
 You can help!

 Looking at this project as an opportunity, our preliminary designs include changing the currently used surface overflow to a modified design that "overflows" water pulled from the deepest parts of the lake, where dissolved oxygen is low and sediment and phosphorus are high.
 This change will help protect the health of the fish, and increase water quality.